niclasclassen/domain-similarity-as-predictor-of-cdr-performance/README.md

 ## Abstract

-In this study we try to determine whether there exists a correlation between domain similarity and negative transfer in Cross Domain Recommender systems.
-We do this by employing two distinct approaches, one relying on semantical similarity of domains and the other relying on rating based pattern similarity of the domains.
-For these approaches we then investigate whether there exists a statistically significant difference in the performances that is correlated with the degree of similarity.
-Ultimately we find no grounds for accurately determining statistically significant results indicating a correlation.
-But we believe further research is worthwhile and required in order to make a final conclusion.
+This study investigates the potential correlation between domain similarity and negative transfer in cross-domain recommender systems.
+Two approaches are employed to measure domain similarity: one based on semantic similarity and the other on rating pattern similarity.
+Using these measures, we examine whether statistically significant differences in performance can be linked to the degree of similarity between domains.
+Our findings do not provide sufficient evidence to establish a statistically significant correlation.
+However, we argue that further research is essential to draw definitive conclusions.

 ---